-When I was about 10 or 11, I received a Battle of the Bulge board game by Avalon Hill for Christmas.
+When I was about 10 or 11, I received as a Christmas present a Battle of the Bulge board game by Avalon Hill.
 The game was complicated and took two or three hours to set up and play.
-I was the only one among family and friends with the interest and desire to spend that much time.
-But playing the Americans and the Germans was great for understanding the strategy and tactics employed and the firepower and maneuver capabilities of the divisions, regiments, and battalions on both sides.
+Among family and friends, I was the only one with enough interest to devote that much time and effort.
+But playing the Americans and the Germans was great for understanding the strategy and tactics and the firepower and maneuver capabilities of the combat units on both sides.

 This trip to Paris was a chance for this WWII buff to see first hand where the engagements I had replayed many times actually occurred.
-Getting there from Paris involved some effort – a train from Gare du Nord, with changes in Arras, France and Bruxelles-Midi, and finally a 45-minute bus ride from Libramont, Belgium to Bastogne.
-The trains are very comfortable and have free WiFi.
+Getting there from Paris involved some effort – a train from Gare du Nord, with changes in Arras, France and Bruxelles-Midi, Belgium and finally a 45-minute bus ride from Libramont, Belgium to Bastogne.
+At least the trains were comfortable and had free WiFi.

 The Best Guide One Could Have

 Reading about history or playing a board game is one thing.
 Living through history is another matter altogether.
 For this tour I chose the only guide I know of who actually witnessed the battle.
 Henri Mignon’s family lived on a farm just outside Houffalize in Belgium’s Luxembourg Province.
 Houffalize is about 10 miles from Bastogne.
 In December 1944, Henri was nine years old.
 His memories are vivid.